marxin/texi2rst-generated/sphinx/gccint/operand-constraints.rst

 .. index:: define_address_constraint

-MD Expressiondefine_address_constraintnamedocstringexpUse this expression for constraints that match a subset of all address
+MD Expression define_address_constraint name docstring expUse this expression for constraints that match a subset of all address
 operands: that is, ``reload`` can make the constraint match by converting the operand to the form :samp:`(reg :samp:`{X}` )`, again with :samp:`{X}` a base register.